 Another highlight is the trek along the ridge of Bharmakot Dhanda, which affords spellbinding views of Annapurna South, Machapuchare, Hiunchuli and the Manaslu ranges.
 Our private eco camps give trekkers the chance to enter memorable villages, such as Ghibrang, which is largely untouched by western influences – a great opportunity to meet locals and experience a genuine cultural exchange.

-Another way to explore the Annapurna region is via the seldom travelled trail to Machapuchare Base Camp which will take you down quieter trails.
+Another way to explore the Annapurna region is via the seldom-travelled trail to the rugged heart of the Annapurna range, which will take you down quieter trails.

-As you trek through the rhododendron forests, en route to the wilderness Machapuchare camps, make sure to greet villagers with “Namaste”.
-But what makes this trek most memorable is the fact that our travellers are camping at the ridge-top in Guhe, located right alongside the impressive sacred mountain of Machapuchare, and with the Annapurna massif also up close.
-This makes our alpine campsites the perfect place to savour spectacular views, as well as provide opportunities to capture picturesque sunrises and sunsets.
+As you trek through the rhododendron forests, make sure to greet villagers with “Namaste”.
+But what makes this trek most memorable is the fact that our travellers are camping alongside the impressive sacred Tilicho Lake (4900m), the highest lake for its size in the world.

 RELATED: When to go trekking in Nepal